-(1) The amount reported in the "Stock Awards" column represents the aggregate grant date fair value for the restricted stock awards granted to our non-employee directors in 2018.
-The grant date fair value for the restricted stock awards was determined based on the prior day closing sale price of our common stock on the grant date.
+(1) The amount reported in the "Stock Awards" column represents the aggregate grant date fair value for the restricted stock unit awards granted to our non-employee directors in 2019.
+The grant date fair value for the restricted stock unit awards was determined based on the closing sale price of our common stock on the date immediately prior to the grant date.